Fostering Education and Training Canines in Housing (FETCH)

 Students who indicate an interest in this community on their housing application will be required to submit an additional application for the program and go through a selection process.
 All supplies, food, and veterinary care are provided by the program.
 Participants are required to attend several training sessions while they are working with the service animal.
 Ability to attend off-site training sessions may be necessary.
 If not selected for the FETCH program, students will still be eligible to participate in the Pre-Vet LLC.

 This program is housed in the same residential community as the Pre-Vet LLC in Bailey Hall on the St. Paul campus.
-Students selected for the FETCH program will live in a 4-person 2-bedroom suite and will share responsibility for training one service dog.
+Students selected for the FETCH program will live in a 4-person 2-bedroom suite.

 The FETCH program is offered in partnership with the College of Veterinary Medicine, the College of Food, Agriculture, and Natural Resource Sciences, Can Do Canines Assistance Dogs Organization, and Housing & Residential Life.